abelsiqueira/julia-tutorial-at-nlesc/pages/basics/installation.md

 \detbegin{Windows}

-Probably that is the easiest way to download the installer on the [Julia Downloads page](https://julialang.org/downloads/).
+Probably the easiest way is to download the installer on the [Julia Downloads page](https://julialang.org/downloads/).

 \detend
 \detbegin{MacOS and Linux}